-You may be able to pay it off at the old rate, but lose use of the card
+If you’ve been notified that your interest rate is going to jump, you may be able to pay your credit card off at the old rate, but you lose use of the card.

 Dear Credit Guy,